SvenLieber/website/content/en/post/cordi-2025/index.md

 In both cases to enhance findability, as Schema.org is mainly used by search engines.

-What struck me in these talks and posters is how often the technical challenges echoed across disciplines.
-And yet, making all of this usable still depends on practical workflows and tools: a theme that carried over into the next sessions I followed.

 ---

-## AI, software & workflows
+## AI

-It's 2025, of course there has to be AI!
+It's 2025, of course there has to be at least one session about AI!
 [Sandra Geisler](https://orcid.org/0000-0002-8970-6282)
 introduced the AI session,
 by mentioning current barriers for FAIR Research Data Management,